seasketch/python-sap-map/_sources/algorithm.md.txt

 ![survey sap map](img/survey-polygon-sap.png)

-The polygons are then `rasterized` by overlaying them with a rectangular grid of pixels.
-In this example, each grid pixel represents a distinct 25 meter x 25 meter geographic area.
+The polygons are then `rasterized`, by overlaying them with a rectangular grid of pixels and combining their values.
+The discrete nature of polygons are traded for the ability to represent the importance of areas as a continuous field, sampled at the rate of once per grid pixel.
+The smaller the grid pixels are, the more it retains the original accuracy of the polygons.
+In this example, each grid pixel represents a 25 meter x 25 meter geographic area.

 ![survey sap map](img/survey-burn-in.png)